|ABS||Australian Bureau of Statistics|

 While the main structure of the SACC can be used for the production of some economic statistics (e.g. international merchandise trade), other economic applications require categories that incorporate broader geographic groupings and specific economic entities beyond those contained in the main structure.
 Therefore, broader classification categories (e.g. '0701 Africa, nec') and specific economic entities (e.g. '0718 International Capital Markets' and '0741 Reserve Bank Gold') are included as SACC supplementary categories to support applications in economic statistics.
 These categories are designed to reflect international statistical practice and to facilitate international comparison.

 The 'Supplementary Codes for Economic and other Country Groups' and the 'Supplementary Codes for Economic and other Entities' are listed in Table 2 'Supplementary Codes' of the SACC data cube, accessible from the Data downloads section.

-All references to The former Yugoslav Republic of Macedonia have been updated to North Macedonia in the data cube.
+All instances of the country formerly known as Turkey have been updated to Türkiye in the data cube.

 Standard Australian Classification of Countries (SACC), 2016

 History of changes

 30/01/2023 – all instances of the country formerly known as Turkey have been updated to Türkiye.
 This includes Tables 1.3, 4.1, 4.2, 4.3, and 5 of the data cube.
 No other changes have been made.

 15/03/2019 - all references to The former Yugoslav Republic of Macedonia have been updated to North Macedonia.
 This includes updating the references in the data cube.
 The spelling of Faeroe Islands has been updated to Faroe Islands in Table 4.3 of the data cube to reflect the spelling in the United Nations Classification.
 No structural changes have been made.